Adapting agriculture to climate change

 Crop production and livestock farming are only possible to a limited extent.
 This is primarily due to infertile soil and unreliable rainfall patterns.
-Where possible, farmers apply shifting cultivation practices and periodically clear new areas.
+Where possible, smallholders apply shifting cultivation practices and periodically clear new areas.
 Since organic and mineral fertilisers are rarely used, soil fertility rapidly diminishes here too.
 A few small-scale farmers irrigate their fields, but the potential for irrigated agriculture is limited and it is a very cost-intensive method.

 Conservation agriculture is a promising method for adapting farming to climate change.
 This is the main focus of the project.
-Conservation agriculture is based on three principles: soil is not ploughed, crop rotation is practised using a variety of crops, and the soil is always covered with vegetation or plant residues.
+Conservation agriculture is based on three principles: soil is no longer ploughed, crop rotation is practised using a variety of crops, and the soil is always covered with vegetation or plant residues.
 As a result, soil fertility can be increased and water losses reduced.
 In June 2015, Namibia’s Ministry of Agriculture, Water and Forestry (MAWF) formulated a comprehensive programme for the widespread introduction of conservation agriculture.

 The project supports implementation of this programme in the Kavango West, Kavango East and Zambezi regions.
 It is training farmers in climate-adapted cultivation practices, improving delivery of agricultural services, promoting research and knowledge management, and developing capacities at MAWF.